cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 ---
 title: Deck > 1.
 Define
-seo_title: 'Define your Deck Project in Austin, Texas'
+seo_title: Do I need a Deck Permit?
-seo_description:
+seo_description: >-
+  Find out if you need a deck permit in Austin, Texas, what other permits you may need, and learn about the standard deck zoning regulations.
 step_number: 1
 project_name: deck
 tabs: